 - And finally, when you do apologise, you need to show your partner that you will do everything you can to not do the same thing in future.
 Because let’s face it, while you might be genuinely sorry in that moment, if that's where it ends and you just keep doing the same thing in the future, your apology won't mean anything.
 In fact, it will sound like you're “sorry that you got caught” rather than being genuinely sorry about what you’ve done or said and how that has left your partner feeling.

-How you apologise also makes a big difference
+How you apologize also makes a big difference

 But it's not just the act of saying sorry that matters.
 It's making sure that you say it in a way that will help your partner know that you're really genuinely sorry.
 And believe me, this is important because sometimes the way people try to say "sorry" actually makes things worse, rather than better.